vijithassar/multiverse-json/README.md

   "root": {
       "something_useful": {
           "title": "This is something useful.",
+          "content": [
-          "content": "Here's some actual content which will be imported with a reference into another part of the document ."
+            "Here's some actual content which will be imported with a reference into another part of the document."
+          ]
       },
       "references_example": {
           "title": "An Example of References",